Hunspell token filter

 language/lang/locale | At least one of the three is required | String | Specifies the language for the Hunspell dictionary.
 Can contain only alphanumeric characters, hyphens, and underscores (for example, en_US, de_DE). |

-ref_path | Optional | String | Specifies a package name used to load dictionaries from the <OS_PATH_CONF>/analyzers/<ref_path>/hunspell/<locale>/ directory instead of the default <OS_PATH_CONF>/hunspell/<locale>/ directory.
+ref_path | Optional | String | Specifies a relative path used to load dictionaries from the <OS_PATH_CONF>/<ref_path>/hunspell/<locale>/ directory instead of the default <OS_PATH_CONF>/hunspell/<locale>/ directory.
 When specified, the locale parameter is required.
-Both ref_path and locale parameters can contain only alphanumeric characters, hyphens, and underscores.
-See Package-based dictionary loading. |
+The ref_path value can contain alphanumeric characters, hyphens, underscores, and forward slashes (for nested paths such as analyzers/my-dict).
+The locale value can contain only alphanumeric characters, hyphens, and underscores.
+See Custom dictionary loading with ref_path.
+Note: Starting in OpenSearch 3.7, ref_path resolves directly under <OS_PATH_CONF>.
+In earlier versions (3.6), it resolved under <OS_PATH_CONF>/analyzers/.
+To preserve the previous layout, prefix your ref_path value with analyzers/ (for example, analyzers/my-dict). |

 dedup | Optional | Boolean | Determines whether to remove multiple duplicate stemming terms for the same token.
 Default is true. |

 dictionary | Optional | Array of strings | Configures the dictionary files to be used for the Hunspell dictionary.
-Default is all files in the <OS_PATH_CONF>/hunspell/<locale> directory if ref_path is not specified or all files in the <OS_PATH_CONF>/analyzers/<ref_path>/hunspell/<locale>/ directory when ref_path is specified.
-See Package-based dictionary loading. |
+Default is all files in the <OS_PATH_CONF>/hunspell/<locale> directory if ref_path is not specified or all files in the <OS_PATH_CONF>/<ref_path>/hunspell/<locale>/ directory when ref_path is specified.
+See Custom dictionary loading with ref_path. |

 longest_only | Optional | Boolean | Specifies whether only the longest stemmed version of the token should be returned.
 Default is false. |